-Outside tap kit uses a water clap which might look easier at first glance however they come with their problems
+The outside tap kit uses a water clap, which might look easier at first glance but comes with problems.

-The water clap simply wraps around the water pipe, and as you clap the fitting on to the pipework it pierces a small hole into the copper tube, this might sound great; however, they can leak and also, they can get blocked.
+The water clap wraps around the water pipe, and as you clap the fitting onto the pipework, it pierces a small hole into the copper tube.
+This might sound great; however, they can leak and also get blocked.

-The pipe that goes through the wall on normally plastic or a rubber hose which is not good as they can to leak or burst.
+The pipe that goes through the wall is normally plastic or a rubber hose, which is not good as it can leak or burst.

 Most plumbers would most likely always use soldered fittings, but for this guide, compression fitting will be fine.

-You can use either fitting, its entirely up to you.
-I’m going to use compression for this example as you will need to know how to tighten the isolation compression fitting anyway.
+You can use either fitting, and it's entirely up to you.
+I will use compression for this example, as you will need to know how to tighten the isolation compression fitting anyway.

-For this example, I’m going to say the plumbing is under the kitchen sink as this is the most common.
+For this example, I will say the plumbing is under the kitchen sink, as this is the most common.

-To start the plumbing you will need to make sure you have turned off the water supply by turning on the cold side of the tap and if you have more than one tap downstairs turn them on to this will help remove the water from the pipes.
+To start the plumbing, you will need to ensure you have turned off the water supply by turning on the cold side of the tap, and if you have more than one tap downstairs, turn it on.
+This will help remove the water from the pipes.

-Now you will need a small container as there may be a small amount of water still in the pipework but don’t worry if you have followed all the steps you should be fine.
+You will need a small container as there may still be a small amount of water in the pipework, but don't worry.
+If you have followed all the steps, you should be fine.

 Which Pipe Is The Cold-Water

-You can check which is hot and cold by looking up to the underneath the kitchen tap the cold will most likely be on you right when looking up as the hot water feed should always be on the left but just double check before cutting any pipes.
+You can check which is hot and which is cold by looking up underneath the kitchen tap.
+The cold will most likely be on your right when looking up, as the hot water feed should always be on the left, but double-check before cutting any pipes.